Can training your nerves improve athletic performance?

 Muscle output: Is it neural?

-An experiment we undertook during my studies at Loughborough taught me early on that it wasn’t muscle fatigue or presence of lactic acid that limited performance despite common knowledge saying otherwise.
+An experiment we undertook during my studies at Loughborough taught me early on that it wasn’t muscle fatigue or the presence of lactic acid that limited performance despite common knowledge saying otherwise.

-We completed some experiments with repeated sprints and measured lactic acid and muscle output from repeated 30 second sprints on a stationary bike.
-Each participant was a sports science student, fitness wasn’t tested but assumed to be normal or above average.
+We completed some experiments with repeated sprints and measured lactic acid and muscle output from repeated 30-second sprints on a stationary bike.
+Each participant was a sports science student; fitness wasn’t tested but assumed to be normal or above average.

 I was weight training from an early age so I was familiar with having more strength and power in my second set of work than my first and this experiment opened my eyes as to why.
 I had heard before that Lactic acid doesn’t have the impact that it’s famed for.
 Not in sprinting and power activities at least.